-Whit Monday or Pentecost Monday is the holiday held the day after Pentecost, a religious holiday of the Christian faith celebrated by devotees the world over, and marked by a public bank holiday in many European countries, like Belgium.
+Whit Monday or Pentecost Monday is the holiday held the day after Pentecost, a religious holiday of the Christian faith celebrated by devotees the world over, and marked by a public bank holiday in Belgium.

 The holiday falls the day after Pentecost Sunday, which commemorates the coming of the Holy Spirit to the Apostles after the death of Jesus, leading to the first sermon and marking the birth of the Christian Church.

-The two days of Pentecost change each year, as Pentecost Sunday is set 49 days after Easter Sunday.
+The two days of Pentecost change each year, as Pentecost Sunday is set on the 50th day after Easter Sunday.

-Whit Monday is a bank holiday in countries of the Christian tradition, like Belgium, where only some services, shops and offices are open during the day.
+Whit Monday is a bank holiday in countries of the Christian tradition, including Belgium where most public services, shops and offices are closed during the day.